-The regular season has arrived at its quarter point for many leagues, so we will take a look at how our potential future Winnipeg Jets have fared in the American Hockey League and across the ocean for the month of November.
+Another month gone by, and another year.
+We take a look at how our potential future Winnipeg Jets have fared in the American Hockey League and across the ocean for the month of December.

 2009 4th Round: LD Ben Chiarot; 24 GP, 4G, 5A, 9 PTS, +0, 21 PIM, 64 SOG

 Chiarot was called up to the Jets after severely improving his shots per game this season... and looks like he may be fitting in well.
 His underlying metrics as a Winnipeg Jet have been above average, but there is always the possibility that playing with Dustin Byfuglien effect.
 It is a severely small sample with out Byfuglien (23 minutess), but so far Chiarot averages a 53.2 Corsi percentage with Byfuglien and a 34.1 Corsi percentage without.

 2010 3rd Round: LD Julian Melchiori; 35 GP, 0G, 3A, 3 PTS, -6, 21 PIM, 27 SOG

 Much like Klingberg has been consistently scoring three goals a month, Melchiori has consistently produced an assist each month.
 Melchiori's shot production improved ever so slightly this month, but it is still quite low.

 While known more and respected for his defensive acumen, Melchiori will need to create a lot more offense if he's going to succeed in moving up like the older Chiarot.